giacomo9999/baby_name_fetch_and_filter_181220/README.md

 19 Dec 2018: Forked to be modified for nyc.gov database

 19 Dec 2018: Done for the moment learning Git.
 Modifying database stuff for NYC baby name database.

+20 Dec 2018: Working on code to filter database by each list's selection parameters.